8-bit-twist/8-bit-twist/README.md

 - ASP.Net Core
 - Entity Framework
 - MVC
-- xUnit
+- xUnit for unit tests
+- Azure for deployment and DB storage
+- Azure Blob for decentralized image storage
-- Azure
+- Azure DevOps for project management
-- SendGrid
+- SendGrid for automated emails
+- AuthNet for payment authorization

 ---------------------------------